Nattel/StatisticsNBA/README.md

-# FutureWeb
+# Statistics NBA

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.12.

+This project was made using CanvasJS.

+## Starting errors

+To run this you might need build a few things using "npm install ****".
+The errors trying to follow the next steps will show you which libraries you should install.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+But it woll not be functional.

 ## Code scaffolding